 For a business to operate it must purchase and pay for inventory and services from suppliers, convert these into a product, and then sell and receive payment for the product from customers.
 The cash conversion cycle is the number of days between paying the supplier for the goods and services and receiving payment from the customer.

 The cash conversion cycle is summarized in the diagram below:

-The business buys the inventory from suppliers and holds it as inventory and work in process for a number of days (inventory days), before it sells the finished product to account customers.
+The business buys goods from suppliers and holds it as inventory and work in process for a number of days (inventory days).
+Subsequently it sells the finished product to account customers.

-The cash conversion cycle formula can be used to calculated the cash cycle as follows:
+The cash conversion cycle formula can be used to calculate the cash cycle as follows:

-Cash conversion cycle = Inventory days + Accounts receivable days - Accounts payable days Cash conversion cycle = 90 + 60 - 30 Cash conversion cycle = 120 days
+Cash conversion cycle = Inventory days + Accounts receivable days - Accounts payable days Cash conversion cycle = 90 + 60 - 30 = 120 days

 Improving Cash Flow